Dear Summit residents and business:

 The Department of Community Programs helps us all “share the fun.”
 I am proud that we are going to be renovating and enlarging the Community Center, a long over-due enhancement of this civic resource for citizens of all ages.
 The beloved events that happen throughout the year on the Green, at the community pool and all over town are the result of the hard work and energy of the Director of Community Programs and her staff.

 Work going on inside City Hall itself may be less obvious, but it impacts us just as much.
 The City Administrator’s vision and attention to detail have a huge positive impact on every area of city operations.
 Our Treasurer and Finance Department staff track every taxpayer dime that is spent.
 Our City Clerk is the heart of City Hall, fielding every request from the happy (requests that I officiate at a wedding), to the not-so-happy (citizen complaints).
 And the Communications office is constantly engaged in keeping our residents informed.
-The Health Department, Court, Housing Authority folks and Parking Services are responsive to the needs of the citizens and proactive about using our resources in a smart and sensible way to solve our problems.
-One of my favorite places to visit is the library because I am sure to see “kids of all ages” and find something interesting to do or read.
+The Health Department, Housing Authority folks and Parking Services are responsive to the needs of the citizens and proactive about using our resources in a smart and sensible way to solve our problems.

 While no organization is perfect, I do know that our city government strives to provide excellent service and high quality interactions with our community.
 As the year draws to a close, I wanted to share these observations with you.